 A preliminary Hydraulic Assessment Checklist (HAC) will provide the information required to fill out a standard Drainage Data note.
 The correct drainage data note will need to be on the plans with the data filled in from the HAC.
 The data required to be on the final plans changes occasionally, so it is necessary to use the latest electronic HAC and the latest standard note available from the KDOT website.
-The HAC also contains a sheet to enter scour information.
-This is generally the same information necessary for Item 113 data.
-Since Item 113 has now been assessed for virtually all structures on the local system, it is suggested to perform the necessary calculations (or perform the electronic model analysis for scour) and enter the data on the HAC so the data is available for the Item 113 Justification form.

-17.1.3.3 Typical Section
+17.1.1.3 Typical Section

-A typical section is required for each proposed structure, and is very useful to have prepared for the Field Check plan stage.
-The complexity of the structure determines how many "typical" sections may be required in the final plans.
-The purpose of the typical section sheet, in the final plans, is to display typical dimensions, vertical and horizontal spacings, reinforcing steel sizes, cross slopes, bearing types, elevations and to indicate stations of the changing "typical" section in more complex structures.
-For purposes of Field Check, the typical section is used to depict a rough approximation of structure type and size with macro dimensions, proposed rail type and size, deck type and thickness, and proposed cross slope of the structure.
-A typical section can be included on another sheet if the structure is reasonably simple.
-For example, a RCB standard drawing includes the elevation view of the structure, the typical section of the structure, and the bill of reinforcing for the box all on the same sheet.
-The simplicity of this type of structure dictates the simplicity of the typical section.
+A typical section is required for each proposed bridge, and is very useful to have prepared for the Field Check plan stage.
+The complexity of the bridge determines how many "typical" sections may be required in the final plans.
+The purpose of the typical section sheet, in the final plans, is to display typical dimensions, vertical and horizontal spacings, reinforcing steel sizes, cross slopes, bearing types, elevations and to indicate stations of the changing "typical" section in more complex bridges.
+For purposes of Field Check, the typical section is used to depict a rough approximation of bridge type and size with macro dimensions, proposed rail type and size, deck type and thickness, and proposed cross slope of the bridge.
+A typical section can be included on another sheet if the bridge is reasonably simple.
+For example, a RCB standard drawing includes the elevation view of the bridge, the typical section of the bridge, and the bill of reinforcing for the box all on the same sheet.
+The simplicity of this type of bridge dictates the simplicity of the typical section.

-As structures increase in complexity, the typical section sheet(s) needs to display more information.
-If the structure is a relatively basic open span bridge the typical section may include a section near mid-span, and one near an interior support, or a half section at an interior support with the other half depicting the section at mid-span.
+As bridges increase in complexity, the typical section sheet(s) needs to display more information.
+If the bridge is a relatively basic open span bridge the typical section may include a section near mid-span, and one near an interior support, or a half section at an interior support with the other half depicting the section at mid-span.